Here is the instructions document for the LEGO Town Hall LED lighting kit. .

 23.)
 Take the second floor above the the ground floor and then connect the loose 15cm cable from striplight#1 to the spare port on striplight#2.
 Reconnect the second floor to original position

 Locate the 30cm cable we pulled up from the ground floor and then connect it to the next available port on the 6-Port Expansion board on the second floor.
 Secure the cable underneath the following grey tile.

 24.)
 We can now test the lights we have installed so far.
-Take the battery pack and connect the battery pack cable to the expansion board on the second level.
+Take the battery pack /USB Cable and connect it to the expansion board on the second level.
 Turn on to verify all is working OK

 25.)
 Moving up to the third level… We will install a light to the top of the middle window.
 Start by disconnecting a few pieces to allow us to remove the top section of the window.

 Take another White 30cm Bit Light and use an adhesive square to stick the LED component part underneath the top section of the window in the following position.